sensorimotorai/sensorimotorai.github.io/debates.md

 Consider two hungry people: one omnivore and one vegetarian.
 Put a double cheeseburger (with bacon) and a salad in front of them.
 Is there an objective, observer-independent scalar reward attached to each food?
 No. The omnivore finds the burger rewarding, the vegetarian the salad.
 Their choices reveal their internal preferences.

 *(Okay, maybe this is not the best example, because we all know the burger is objectively more rewarding.
-But that only highlights how remarkably adaptive the human brain is: somehow a nervous system can trick itself into preferring salad over bacon.
-Incredible stuff!)*
+But that only shows how remarkably adaptive the human brain is: somehow a nervous system can trick itself into preferring salad over bacon.
+Incredible!)*

 To sum up, rewards are not given by the environment.
 Each agent must infer its own rewards from sensory data, shaped by subjective priors and internal states.